 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

-If you have tried both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some backup.
+If you have attempted both of these processes and the Nest Thermostat is still showing signs of problems, you will need to bring in some backup.
 Enter us!
-If Service Experts Heating & Air Conditioning installed your Nest Thermostat, please feel free to call us at 321-428-7635 or schedule an appointment online.
-If your Nest Thermostat was not installed by Service Experts Heating & Air Conditioning, please reach out to Nest Support here.
+If Service Experts Heating & Air Conditioning installed your Nest Thermostat, please give us a call at 321-428-7635 or schedule an appointment online.
+If your Nest Thermostat was not put in by Service Experts Heating & Air Conditioning, please contact Nest Support here.